andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/implement-nsmanagedobject-subclass-in-swift.md

 <a name="verify-class-module" class="jump-target"></a>

-## Verify NSManagedObject class in the &#8220;Data Model Inspector&#8221;
+## Verify NSManagedObject class in the "Data Model Inspector&#8221;

 Make sure that you have your .xcdatamodeld file selected in the Navigator panel.
 Then make sure your Utilities panel is visible.

-Click the &#8220;Data Model Inspector&#8221; icon.
+Click the "Data Model Inspector&#8221; icon.
 This will be the last icon in the inspector of Xcode.
-You should see a section for &#8220;Entity&#8221; and within this section, two textboxes:  one for Name and one for Class.
+You should see a section for "Entity&#8221; and within this section, two textboxes:  one for Name and one for Class.
 You should also see a drop-down for the Module that the NSManagedObject subclass is found in.

 You'll be verifying the _Class_ and the _Module_ values: